 As I've already mentioned numerous times, heavy bags swing back and forth.
 This means that you need a room with adequate space to accommodate for the heavy bags swinging and for you to comfortable work out.

-This is alright if you've got a large house or garage, however for people like me, this isn't the easiest thing in the world.
+This is alright if you've got a large house or garage, however for people like me who live in an apartment, this isn't the easiest thing in the world.

 May Need a Training Partner to Counter the Swinging Motion